 We believe that we are organized and qualified as a REIT for federal income tax purposes and currently intend to operate in a manner that will allow us to continue to qualify as a REIT under the Internal Revenue Code of 1986, as amended ("Code").
-However, the IRS may determine that we are not qualified as such.
-In addition, we may not remain qualified as a REIT in the future.
+However, we cannot assure you that we will remain qualified as such in the future.